Prajwal-Koirala-DEV/everwatch-xyz/README.md

 # police-database
-We will create a comprehensive database of all police officers in the USA and make their records accessible to the public."
+We will create a comprehensive database of all police officers in the USA and make their records accessible to the public.

 # USA Police Officer Database